-Not only could your poor friend barely keep up with all your extremely unorganized excitement, but you also face a very real possibility of losing your sight of a lot of these goals, without a proper plan in place.
+Not only could your poor friend barely keep up with all your extremely unorganized excitement, but you also face a very real possibility of losing sight of a lot of these goals, without a proper plan in place.

-You know where you want to be, you have an adequate end goal, and a solid perception of what you need to do to get there.
+You know where you want to be, you have an adequate end goal and a solid perception of what you need to do to get there.

 But you don’t yet have a plan.

-Which isn’t the end of the world, actually.
+This isn’t the end of the world, actually.
 Developing and having a goal planner is pretty simple, and even quite fun.

-Breaking Down The End Goal
+Breaking Down the End Goal